onsah/my-static-site-generator/content/pages/posts/minimal-scala-container-images.md

 1. [sbt-derivation](https://github.com/zaninime/sbt-derivation) is a convenience utility to generate Nix derivations for `sbt` projects.
 2. [sbt-assembly](https://github.com/sbt/sbt-assembly) lets us generate "über JAR" with all the necessary dependencies.
-3. `makeWrapper` creates a binary that wraps the JAR with a `java` binary so it looks like a regular binary from outside.
+3. `makeWrapper` creates a binary that wraps the JAR with a `java` binary so it looks like a regular binary from the outside.
 The binary comes from [jdk23_headless](https://search.nixos.org/packages?channel=unstable&show=jdk23_headless&from=0&size=50&sort=relevance&type=packages&query=jdk23_headless) package.

-After I built the container, I was pushing it into the hosting provider's registry but I noticed it took a lot of time to upload it.
-My home connection is not really fast (I would expect better from Germany) so having to wait 15 minutes to deploy a new version of the application was very annoying.
+After I built the container, I was pushing it into the hosting provider's registry, but I noticed it took a lot of time to upload it.
+My home connection is not really fast (I would expect better from Germany), so having to wait 15 minutes to deploy a new version of the application was very annoying.
 I checked the image size locally, and I saw:

 ```
 REPOSITORY                                   TAG                               IMAGE ID      CREATED        SIZE
 localhost/app-container                      latest                            f0e2ad8f1167  55 years ago   722 MB
 ```

 Ignore the obviously incorrect `CREATED 55 years ago`, the image was 722 MB!
 This is huge for a project like this.
-Annoyed by it, I went to checkout the contents of the image.
+Annoyed by it, I went to check out the contents of the image.
 Using `docker`/`podman` one can export the image filesystem into a `.tar` archive:

 ```sh
 aiono ❯ docker create localhost/app-container:latest